 _ Multiple-choice answer sets that don’t include an “other” option.

 Designing a Survey That Gets Results

-Customer surveys are a great way to gain insights about customer experience, customer service, your position in the marketplace, and even customer loyalty.
+Customer satisfaction surveys are a great way to gain insights about customer experience, customer service, your position in the marketplace, and even customer loyalty.
 Make sure you’re asking the right questions – and avoiding these five mistakes – to get the best possible results from your customer surveys.